lucasvitti/ket-chup/README.md

 # quantum-computing
-Library of texts and codes from my quantum computing journey.
+Codes and textos from my quantum computing learning journey.